Value-Added & Rewards Checking. An Honest Comparison.

 Account Holder Benefits

 Rewards gives back, but it’s dependent on your activity.
 Value-Added benefits and coverages are always there.
 Overall cost favors Rewards Checking.
 Here, account holder benefits favor Value-Added.
-Winner: Value-Added.
+Winner: Subscription (Value-Added).

 Both plans will positively affect account holder behavior.
 Value-Added includes benefits that can save your institution time and money while keeping your branding visible each time a service is used.
-Winner: Value-Added.
+Winner: Subscription (Value-Added).

 Which is right for your financial institution?